Configuring Plug-in on Linux or Unix

 Specify up to 4 Veeam repositories to use as target using whitespace as a separator: 2

 Otherwise, the repositories will not be listed as available.
 To learn how to configure access permissions and encryption settings on repositories, see Access and Encryption Settings on Repositories.

 - Specify the number of parallel data streams for each backup repository.
 Note that Oracle Database Standard Edition does not allow using more than one RMAN channel.
 Thus, if you use Standard Edition, you can select only one data stream.

-Enter number of data streams (From 1 to 254) that run in parallel for each backup repository (RMAN Plugin DEVICE PARALLELISM VALUE).
+Enter the number of data streams (From 1 to 254) to run in parallel for each repository (RMAN DEVICE PARALLELISM value).